 Metal roofing is a big investment for any roof, so it’s important to choose the right type.
 Standing seam metal roofs are more expensive than exposed fastener metal roofs, but they last longer and look better over time.
 But which is best for you?
-This guide will help explain the difference between standing seam vs. exposed fastener so you can make a well-informed decision for your home or business.
+This guide will help explain the difference between standing seam vs. exposed fastener so you can make a well-informed decision for your residential home or commercial business roof installation.

 Why Choose Metal Roofing?